vvilliscool/Company_broke/README.md

 ##
 2022-11-10
-  - using scaler :
+  - using scalers :
     - StandardScaler (a.k.a good for Classification)
     - MinMaxScaler (a.k.a good for Regression)

-  - try KNN at the point of accuracy, precision and recall
+  - try KNN at the point of accuracy, precision and recall :